jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 #### infix parse functions

-I wroet a note later where he says,
+I wrote a note later where he says,

 > Yes, we need to register an `infixParseFn` for `token.LPAREN`.
 This way we parse the expression that is the function (either an identifier, or a function literal), then check for an `infixParseFn` associated with `token.LPAREN` and call it with the already parsed expression as argument.
 And in this `infixParseFn` we can then parse the argument list.
 >